See customer feedback from over 100 review sites in one placeRequest a demo

-- Under the “Emails for Owners” tab, next to “Reviews Questions” make sure the “Subscribed” bubble is selected.
+- Under the “Emails for Owners” tab, which is next to “Reviews Questions,” select the “Subscribed” bubble.

 You can also use review management software like ReviewTrackers to monitor and track reviews on TripAdvisor (along with reviews on 100+ other review sites).
 The software automates your review collection and delivers notifications when your customers provide feedback and leave reviews.

 Currently it is not possible to edit your response to a TripAdvisor review.
-If you want to change something, the best thing to do is to delete your original response and resubmit the edited version.
+If you want to change your response, the best thing to do is to delete your original response and resubmit the edited version.

-Tips on How to Reply to a Review on TripAdvisor
+Tips on How to Respond to TripAdvisor Reviews

-Do it ASAP.
-By quickly responding to a TripAdvisor review, you can show prospective guests that you take customer service seriously.
+By quickly responding to a TripAdvisor review, you show guests that you take customer service seriously.
 It also allows them to hear your side of the story as soon as possible.

-Say thank you.
-These two words go a long way in showing travelers that your business values customer feedback.
+These two words go a long way in showing travelers that your business values customer feedback, regardless of its sentiment.

-Don’t lose your cool.
-Bad reviews hurt.
-But you can protect your brand reputation by responding politely and professionally to TripAdvisor users and by solving their customer experience issues.
+Bad reviews hurt, but you can protect your brand reputation by responding politely and professionally to TripAdvisor users and solving their customer experience issues.

-Highlight the positives.
-Highlight any positive feedback or comments the TripAdvisor reviewer has made.
-You can even take the opportunity to mention related services or planned upgrades that you would like to share with potential visitors.
+Highlight any positive feedback or comments contained in the TripAdvisor review.
+If it’s appropriate, take the opportunity to mention related services or planned upgrades that you would like to share with potential visitors.

-Invest in tools that drive efficiency.
-Replying to TripAdvisor reviews can be a lot of work, especially for global hotel chains and multiple-property brands.
-To ensure efficiency, consider investing in review management software that centralizes your reviews and helps your organization stay on top of what customers are saying.
+To ensure efficiency, consider investing in review management software to centralize your reviews and help your organization stay on top of what customers are saying.
 You definitely don’t want to be logging in and out of every TripAdvisor listing manually.